antonio-castellon/module-postgresql/README.md

         * @param tableName - Name of the table
         * @param where - JSON object that contains the parameters to use in the filter
         * @param docName - name of the column on table that contains the JSON data, if it's NULL means to search by column values on table not inside the document.
+        * @return - true if te operation was sucessfully done

+##### Execute an SQL sentence directly
+Use it carefully, only in case that a complex SQL sentence is needed.

+    execute(sql, params)
+        * @param sql - SQL sentence to be executed
+        * @param params - parameters to use in the SQL sentence ($1, $2, etc) as an Array of values or Objects.
+        * @return an object or List of results as JSON objects